 Clinical Results Demonstrate Safety & Efficacy.
-Phase 1/2a protocol: Randomized, blinded, controlled, Compared three different insert elution rates (high, medium & low) with latanoprost eye drops (control group), 39 subjects, 3 months duration.
+The Phase 1/2a protocol: multicenter, randomized controlled study, compared three different inserts elution rates (high, medium & low) with latanoprost eye drops (control group), 49 subjects, 3 months duration.

 - Proof of concept in humans achieved

 - Safety endpoint achieved (no unanticipated findings, no severe adverse events)

 - Supporting information for better defining the clinical procedure

 The treatment of glaucoma comprises one of the largest segments in the ophthalmic market.
 According to a Market Scope study, there are approximately 70 million glaucoma patients worldwide, 7 million of whom are located in the United States.
 The rate of diagnosis and treatment of glaucoma and ocular hypertension is increasing, particularly in emerging economies where healthcare infrastructure and access to diagnostic and treatment technologies are improving.